markwkiehl/particle_device_blueprint/README.md

 The firmware sketch sends an integer value from the millis() function (number of milliseconds elapsed since the device started) and a constant floating point value every 5 minutes. &nbsp; The data is pushed from the Particle hardware to a Particle integration webhook. &nbsp; The webhook makes a call to the Blynk HTTP API and updates the Blynk datastreams on the Blynk cloud. &nbsp; The updated datastreams cause the Blynk web dashboard and mobile app widgets configured for those datastreams to be updated.

-Widgets on the Blynk web dashboard and mobile app trigger a Blynk webhook. &nbsp; The webhook makes a Particle HTTP API call that sends data to the Particle hardware. &nbsp; A firmware function on the Particle hardware reacts to the data received, and causes the hardware perform a custom action.
+Widgets on the Blynk web dashboard and mobile app trigger a Blynk webhook. &nbsp; The webhook makes a Particle HTTP API call that sends data to the Particle hardware. &nbsp; A firmware function on the Particle hardware reacts to the data received, and causes the hardware perform the custom action of toggling the state of the built-in LED.

 The Blynk webhook called by the Blynk web or mobile app widget makes a call to the Particle API for a Particle cloud function with a device unique token.
 The Particle cloud function running on the Particle hardware performs and action in response to the call, and responds to the API call with a result code.